afzambrano13/De-identification/README.md

 **Step 3:** Run the `de_identified_csv_evaluator.py`
 To evaluate the accuracy of the de-identification process, run the De-identified CSV Evaluator script:
-This script will analyze the de-identified CSV files in the results folder and update the metrics csv with accuracy, precision, recall and kappa values.
+This script will analyze the de-identified CSV files in the results folder and update the metrics csv with accuracy, precision, recall, and kappa values.